TheLastKin/HTransfer/README.md

 - When viewing an image press Tab to go fullscreen
 - Run A1111 script to display a tab switch button that can lead you to the web ui
 - You can actually view images without having chosen a source by selecting a tag filter
+- You can use arrow up and down to quickly load a source that you used before
+- You can use arrow left and right to navigate between images of a source in single image view-